 - Laura Speer, National KIDS COUNT Project Coordinator, Annie E. Casey Foundation

-- Dan McGarry, Asst.
-Superintendent of Curriculum, Upper Darby Public Schools, PA
+- Dan McGarry, Assistant Superintendent of Curriculum, Upper Darby Public Schools, PA

 Several NASP leaders and staff also presented including NASP President Phil Lazarus; Government and Professional Relations (GPR) Committee leaders Sally Baas (MN) and Katie Eklund (CO); NASP President-Elect Amy Smith; and NASP staff, Stacy Skalski, Director of Professional Policy and Practice, Kathy Cowan, Director of Communications, and Mary Beth Klotz, Director of IDEA Projects and Technical Assistance.
-GPR committee members Canids Hogan (OK) and Trisha Pedley (CA) also helped facilitate state team planning through daily regional networking sessions.
-GW Asst.
-Dean of GSEHD, Bob Ianacone and Professor Carol Kochhar-Bryant also presented, led teamwork sessions, facilitated discussions, and led the “wicked problems of practice” culminating activity for GW credit participants
+GPR Committee members Canids Hogan (OK) and Trisha Pedley (CA) also helped facilitate state team planning through daily regional networking sessions.
+GW Assistant Dean of GSEHD, Bob Ianacone and Professor Carol Kochhar-Bryant also presented, led teamwork sessions, facilitated discussions, and led the “Wicked Problems of Practice” culminating activity for GW credit participants

 Capitol Hill Day, July 8, 2011

-On July 8, 2011 PPI participants traveled to the U.S. Capitol to engage in a day of hands on advocacy.
-The day began in a beautiful room in the US Capitol Visitors Center that was sponsored by Rep. David Loebsack (IA-2).
-Participants enjoyed a continental breakfast and got an inside look at life on Capitol Hill through a question-answer session with legislative staff.
-Our thanks to Michael Gamel McCormick, Education and Disability Policy Advisor for the Senate Health, Education, Labor and Pensions committee; Chris Toppings, Minority Staff, Senate Health, Education, Labor and Pensions committee; Kara Marchione, Senior Education Policy Advisor, House Education and Workforce committee, Minority staff; and Lisette Partelow, Senior Legislative Assistant for Rep. Loebsack (IA-2).
+On July 8, 2011 PPI participants traveled to the US Capitol to engage in a day of hands-on advocacy.
+The day began in a beautiful room in the US Capitol Visitors Center that was sponsored by Representative David Loebsack (D-IA-2).
+Participants enjoyed a continental breakfast and got an inside look at life on Capitol Hill through a question-and-answer session with legislative staff.
+Our thanks to Michael Gamel McCormick, Education and Disability Policy Advisor for the Senate Health, Education, Labor and Pensions Committee; Chris Toppings, Minority Staff, Senate Health, Education, Labor and Pensions Committee; Kara Marchione, Senior Education Policy Advisor, House Education and Workforce Committee, Minority Staff; and Lisette Partelow, Senior Legislative Assistant for Rep. Loebsack.

-After the morning session, state teams ventured into the halls of Capitol Hill to meet their elected officials and/or legislative staff.
-Over 86 different offices of U.S. Senators and U.S. Representatives were visited that day.
+After the morning session, state teams ventured into the halls of the US Capitol to meet their elected officials and/or legislative staff.
+More than 86 different offices of US senators and US representatives were visited that day.
 NASP materials and resources were presented and specific public policy priorities and issues were discussed.